SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Severity: Severity of the alarm that will be raised.

-* TriggerAlarmOn: Defining on which geofence interaction the alarm should be created.
-Values: "leaving", "entering" or "both".
-Not setting the value results in "leaving".
+* TriggerAlarmOn: Definition which geofence interaction creates the alarm.
+Values: "leaving", "entering" or "both". "leaving" is set as default value.

-_Note:_ The rule will trigger on crossing the geofence border.
-Therefore if your device stays outside or inside the geofence when creating the rule no alarm will be generated until the device crosses the geofence border for the first time.
+No alarm will be generated until the device crosses the geofence border for the first time.

-** Troubleshooting **
+##Troubleshooting

 * Please make sure the device was inside the geofence at least once after creating/activating the rule

-* If device is not in [maintenance](/guides/reference/device-management) mode: in this case no new alarm will be created because of suppression policy.
+* If the device is not in [maintenance](/guides/reference/device-management) mode: No new alarm will be created because of suppression policy.

 * If you don't have an alarm mapping rule (see: [Reprioritizing alarms](/guides/users-guide/administration#reprio-alarms)) which change the alarm severity: in this case the alarm may have different severity than expected.